 - Research technicians in academia and industry

-Choose from three certificates to find the right fit for your interests and experiences.
-Courses are offered during spring, summer and fall sessions.
+Courses are offered during spring, summer, and fall sessions.
 An advisor will help ensure your path to completion is smooth.

 - Plant physiology, nutrition, and irrigation science